safatanc/safatanc-connect-core/docs/api-spec.md

 }
 ```

 **Note:** If the email exists in the system, a password reset email will be sent to the user's email address with a link to reset their password.
+Email sending happens asynchronously and won't delay the API response.

 #### Reset Password